ChinaiArman/scrapegoat/docs/why-scrapegoat.md

 Nobody would put up with that, yet that's exactly what we do when scraping the web.

 Below is an example of the code we dreadfully write to scrape a simple web page using Python and BeautifulSoup.
-This code fetches a recipe page and extracts the list of ingredients into a CSV file:
+This code fetches a recipe page and extracts the list of ingredients into a CSV file ignoring the "Deselect All" option contained in the list.
 !!! danger
         import requests
         import csv